·

 Photo by KATRIN BOLOVTSOVA on Pexels.com

 The way things are now, there seem to be a lot of compelling reasons to work with an investment advisor.
 Increasing complexity, market volatility, and geopolitical uncertainty.
 All the issues might encourage you to seek professional advice.
-But before you jump into paying a whole bunch of fees and outsourcing control of your money.
+But before you jump into paying a whole bunch of fees and outsourcing control of your money, consider what my experience was.

-My experience in talking with investment advisors has been an unhappy one.
-Notwithstanding many years of “experience”, I have found their knowledge to be, at best, superficial.
-Many of these investment advisors are simply pushing internal products for their institution to increase the assets under management and the profitability of the firm.
-In my opinion, they are foremost salesmen and secondarily investment advisors.
-They use “canned” presentations to sell products and have very shallow knowledge of ta, accounting and the fundamental concepts of finance.
+My experience in talking with investment advisors has been a challenging one.
+Notwithstanding some of them having many years of “experience”, I have found their knowledge to be, at best, superficial.
+Many investment advisors are simply pushing internal products for their institution to increase assets under management and the profitability of the firm.
+In my opinion, they are first and foremost salesmen and secondarily investment advisors.
+They use “canned” presentations to sell products and have very shallow knowledge of tax, accounting and the fundamental concepts of finance.

 So, What Should You Do?